Why does my pet need brain surgery?

 Brain Surgeries We Perform at Southeast Veterinary Neurology

-Surgical Removal Of Brain Tumors
+Surgical Removal of Brain Tumors

 Surgery to remove a brain tumor is the most common reason we perform brain surgery in dogs and cats.
-As scary as a brain tumor may sound, the vast majority of dogs and cats do extremely well with brain surgery.
-We only recommend brain surgery if we feel that your pet is a good candidate and that the potential for a good outcome outweighs the surgery.
+As scary as a brain tumor may sound, the vast majority of pets do extremely well with surgery.
+Prognosis depends on the type of tumor, how fast it is growing, how much of the tumor can be removed, and what follow-up treatments are used.

 The most common type of brain tumor in dogs and cats is called a meningioma.
-Meningiomas tend to be more benign, are located on the surface of the brain and are often able to be removed with surgery.
-After performing an MRI, we will let you know whether surgery is a good option for your pet.
+Meningiomas tend to be benign, located on the surface of the brain, and removable with surgery.
+This surgery can be curative for cats, while dogs can live for several years.

 Foramen Magnum Decompression

 Foramen magnum decompression surgery is most commonly performed to treat Chiari-like Malformation.
 While this is an oversimplification, during this surgery, a pet neurologist removes malformed bone that is causing compression in the back part of the brain.

 Ventriculoperitoneal (VP) Shunting

 Ventriculoperitoneal (VP) shunting is a surgery for treating the buildup of extra fluid within the brain caused by hydrocephalus.
 A specialized tube is placed under the skin to direct fluid from the brain into the patient’s belly.
 Most dogs and cats with congenital hydrocephalus do very well with surgery.